Crisp-edged, chewy inside chocolate sea salt cookies made from an easy scoop dough, topped with melted chocolate and sparkling sea salt.

 - Flaky sea salt, such as Maldon

-- Put half of the chocolate (8 ounces) in a heatproof bowl (reserve the rest for the glaze).
-Bring a saucepan of water to a simmer; set the bowl over the pan, making sure the water doesn't touch the bottom of the bowl.
+- Put the chocolate in a heatproof bowl.
+Bring a saucepan of water to a simmer.
+Set a heatproof bowl over the pan, making sure the water doesn't touch the bottom of the bowl.
 Stir until chocolate is melted and smooth.
 Set aside to cool slightly.

 - Whisk the flour, baking powder and salt together in a small bowl.